HackBeanpot/Astronaut-Bootcamp-Nov-21/README.md

 6.) git status
 7.) git commit -m "*insert commit message here*"
 8.) git push origin [ your remote branch name (can be the same name as local)]
+9.) git checkout master
+10.) git pull origin master
+11.) git checkout [ your local branch name ]
+12.) git merge master
+13.) git push origin [ your remote branch name (can be the same name as local)]
-9.) ask the mentors to make a pull request for your branch into master
+14.) ask the mentors to make a pull request for your branch into master
-10.) see it on the big screen! good job!
+15.) see it on the big screen! good job!

+## Repo Structure
+Pages of the app are under the src/pages folder.
+Each subfolder within src/pages represents a page.
+Index.js is the naming convention as the default file for the folder.
+Pages are composed of components.
+For simplicity sake, all components will be under a general use src/components folder.
+Usually, components will be placed in specific page folders but if they're used in multiple pages they'll be put in a general use folder.